cowiekw/340bscrape/README.md

 * State

 ### helpers.py
-Defines functions used to scrape data and interact with the website.
+Defines functions used to interact with the HRSA website and scrape data.

 *search_by_id (parameters_list, element_ids, search_terms, driver)*
 *  parameters_list: